 One recent study compared the effects that low-carbohydrate and high-carbohydrate diets had on the cortisol and testosterone concentrations of normal men.
 The men on the high-carbohydrate diet had significantly higher testosterone levels and lower cortisol levels than the men who were on the low-carbohydrate diet.

 Exercise training seems to increase this gap even more.
 In another study, researchers wanted to see the changes that 60 minutes of moderate intensity exercise training would have on free testosterone:cortisol ratio.
 They split the people into two groups: a 60% carbohydrate diet group and a 30% carbohydrate diet group.
 The lower carbohydrate group had a 43% decrease in free testosterone:cortisol ratio, while no statistically significant change occurred in the higher carbohydrate group.

 These studies suggest that — whether you are exercising or not — a lower carbohydrate diet may increase your cortisol levels.
-You will know if you have higher cortisol levels than before if you feel generally irritable and your sleep quality decreases.
+You will know if you have higher cortisol levels than before if you feel irritable and your sleep quality declines.

 Once you are more keto-adapted, however, your cortisol levels are likely to decrease because you will be using more ketones and fat for fuel instead of sugar.
 Unfortunately, this process can take a few weeks, depending on your metabolic flexibility, lifestyle, and diet.